Tiverton, Devon: Historic governance

 From the early 17th century until the mid-19th century, Tiverton was governed by the Tiverton Corporation, a self-selecting body established by royal charter in 1615 under King James I. The Corporation consisted of a mayor, aldermen, and councillors who exercised control over local justice, taxation, markets, education, and charitable endowments.
-It played a prominent role in regulating the town’s wool trade and public infrastructure.
+It played a prominent role in regulating the town's wool trade and public infrastructure.
 In the late 18th century, the Corporation became closely associated with the political interests of the Ryder family, later the Earls of Harrowby, who dominated parliamentary representation and civic appointments.

 The Corporation was reformed and ultimately abolished under the Municipal Corporations Act 1835, after which an elected borough council was established.

 18th and 19th centuries

 The town enjoyed prosperity from the wool trade in the early 18th century.
 However, a period of decline followed during the early Industrial Revolution.
 There were occasional riots, and societies of woolcombers and weavers were formed in an effort to protect jobs and wages.
 By the end of the century, imports of cotton and the expansion of industrialization elsewhere, along with the effect of the Napoleonic Wars on exports, took the town's woollen industry into terminal decline.
 In June 1731 another fire destroyed 298 houses, causing £58,000 worth of damage.
 After this, the streets were widened.
 In May 1738, riots broke out in the town.

 The industrialist John Heathcoat bought an old woollen mill on the river Exe in 1815, and after the destruction of his machinery at Loughborough by former Luddites thought to be in the pay of Nottingham lacemakers, he moved his whole lace-making operation to Tiverton.
+Many of his workers walked from Loughborough to Tiverton, a distance of at least 200 miles.
 The factory turned the fortunes of Tiverton again, making it an early industrial centre in the South West.
 Trade was aided when a branch of the Grand Western Canal from Tiverton to Lowdwells was opened in 1814, with an extension to Taunton in 1838.
 This was followed by a branch of the Great Western Railway in 1848.
 The population at the time of the 1841 census was 7,769 inhabitants.
 Tiverton Town Hall, elaborately designed by Henry Lloyd, was completed in 1864.